perracodex/kopapi/.wiki/02-api-usage/06-responses.md

 }
 ```

-- For better organization, headers and links can also be grouped, but this will have the same effect as defining them individually.
+- For better organization, the `headers` and `links` blocks can be used to group multiple headers and links together.
+- Note that this is just syntactic sugar and has the same effect as defining them individually.

 ```kotlin
 response<MyResponseType>(status = HttpStatusCode.OK) {